 Human Services Standards

-What are the Human Services Standards
+What are the Human Services Standards?

-The Human Services Standards (Standards) (gazetted as Department of Health & Human Services Standards) represent a single set of service quality standards for department funded service providers and department-managed services.
+The Human Services Standards (Standards) (gazetted as Department of Health and Human Services Standards) represent a single set of service quality standards for department funded service providers and department-managed services.
 The Standards comprise the department’s four service delivery standards and the governance and management standards of a department endorsed independent review body.

 The Standards help to meet the Victorian Government’s commitment to reducing red tape faced by funded service providers by streamlining departmental accreditation requirements.
 On 1 July 2012, the Standards replaced the former program specific standards: Standards for Disability Services in Victoria, Registration Standards for Community Service Organisations and Homelessness Assistance Services Standards.

 The Standards and independent review process seek to ensure that people experience the same quality of service no matter which service provider they access.
 The Standards aim to:

 - embed and promote rights for people accessing services

 - assure the community that service providers are providing services that meet clients’ needs